A Christmas Carol: A Ghost Story of Christmas

 How does it work with one person?

-Through an interactive combination of story-telling and theater.
+Through an interactive and experiential combination of story-telling and theater.
 As the narrator, I act as a sort of guide, leading the audience into a magical world rich with character, atmosphere and action – like a tale told around the Christmas fire.
 It’s a pop-up book come to life.

 Is it a “reading” of the original story?

 Not at all.
 The story is not “read,” but rather spontaneously told from memory, and shared directly with the audience.
 It is the closest we can come to Dickens in his public performances, in which he filled the stage with his talent and passion for the story.

 Do you present it as Charles Dickens?

 No. If anything, I play a Dickensian version of myself.
 My intention is to bring the story to life as Dickens himself might have done, but I don’t become Charles Dickens.
 This helps to strip away any theatrical artifice, and keeps the story fresh, resonant and immediate.